adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 Cryptocurrency has changed the way we use currency.
-It allows us to be in a sense or own bankers and it provides us with new ways to buy and sell products.
-However, it brings with it one of the inherent problems that all other currencies have weather its paper money or digital currency.
-Malicious users and thieves will go to just about any lengths necessary in order to obtain your hard earned digital currency.
+It allows us to be in a sense our own bankers and it provides us with new ways to buy and sell products.
+However, it brings with it one of the inherent problems that all other currencies have whether it's paper money or digital currency.
+Malicious users and thieves will go to just about any length necessary in order to obtain your hard earned digital currency.
 They don't care about who you are, how nice a person or how adversely affected you will be from them stealing from you.

-It seams like everyday we hear a story about someone either losing their digital currency or having had it stolen by a malicious user.
-In many of those cases had the victim implemented a few simple security measures their digital currency would not have been stolen.
+It seems like everyday we hear a story about someone either losing their digital currency or having had it stolen by a malicious user.
+In many of those cases, had the victim implemented a few simple security measures, their digital currency would not have been stolen.
 This does not mean that you can follow all the security practices on the page and you will have nothing to worry about.
 Unfortunately, there is nothing that can be done to prevent a gifted attacker that is committed to gaining entry into your computer.
-The best you can do is use the security best practices below in an effort to mitigate a majority of these threats.
+The best you can do is to use the security best practices below in an effort to mitigate the majority of these threats.

 ***